Blokz101/Obsidian-Vault/Passion Projects/Motor characterization project.md

 **June 10th 2022 - 02:46:51 pm**
 Just finished setting up the experiment and got my first shot.
 Going to send it to my computer and analyze it now.

+**June 10th 2022 - 03:03:52 pm**
+The measured speed was 64 inches in 0.74 seconds.
+The predicted was 1.17 seconds which is 0.43 second slower than the measured speed.
+Given the slight errors in my print and the slanted winch that was pulling the weight up I think this is an acceptable measurement.
+I wish I had a better set up to test everything, but I think that I did the best I could given the circumstances.
+Im going to call the project a success.

+## Project Closed